-ACTIVE TRANSPORTATION PLAN
+ACTIVE TRANSPORTATION PLAN FOR DISADVANTAGED COMMUNITIES

-A city, county, county transportation commission, regional transportation planning agency, MPO, school district, or transit district may prepare an active transportation plan.
+A city, county, county transportation commission, regional transportation planning agency, MPO, school district, or transit district may prepare an active transportation plan (bicycle, pedestrian, safe-routes-to-school, or comprehensive).
 An active transportation plan prepared by a city or county may be integrated into the circulation element of its general plan or a separate plan which is compliant or will be brought into compliance with the Complete Streets Act, Assembly Bill 1358 (Chapter 657, Statutes of 2008).
 An active transportation plan must include, but not be limited to, the following components or explain why the component is not applicable: